MSLNZ/pr-omega-logger/README.rst

    omega-logger /path/to/config.xml

-To backup all databases (requires Python 3.7+), run
+To backup all databases, run

 .. code-block:: console